-It was 6pm, an hour after the scheduled arrival time, and in typical African style, most of the front row seats were empty.
-Regardless, the show was going to start.
+It was 6pm, an hour after the scheduled arrival time, and in typical African style, a number of seats for the nearly sold out show were empty.
+Regardless, the event was going to start.

 I was pleasantly impressed when I walked into the warehouse set up.
-It was a cut clean runway, curved out by silver chairs, a Voss water bottle under each seat and gift coupons for those lucky enough to snag a seat “Front Row”.
+It was a cut clean runway, curved out by silver chairs, a Voss water bottle under each seat and gift coupons for those lucky enough to snag a front row seat.

-Adeàrà was the first designer of the night, opening with Ankara.
-Slowly the room started to fill up, the cheers getting louder, especially for P.R Customs who placed curvatious girls on the runway…I’m talking booty and all that sass.
+Adeàrà was the first designer of the night, opening with Ankara ensembles.
+Slowly, the room started to fill up and so did the cheers, especially for P.R.
+Customs who placed all types of body on the runway.
 It was a win.

-The queen of the night was Rocky Boston.
-Her showcase was a contemporary mix of floral lace, mesh and sequins.
-Her line was fierce, sexy and everything in between.
-She closed the show, leaving us with something to talk about.
+The queen of the night was designer, Rocky Boston.
+Her showcase was a contemporary mix of floral-lace, mesh and sequins.
+Her creations were fresh and fiercely sexy.

 The event was a visually and audibly exciting experience of modern African lifestyle in fashion and music.
 An undeniable highlight of the show was the inclusivity, not just with models but among designers too, like Hijabi, Tahra Al Alshaik who proudly showcased her Ankara creation on behalf of Art Institute of Houston.